1 Bg 4-1972: Transcendental Knowledge

 > spiritually realized by manufacturing his own process, as

-> of religion is directly enunciated by the Lord.
-Therefore,
+> path of religion is directly enunciated by the Lord.

-> mental speculation or dry arguments cannot help lead one to
+> Therefore, mental speculation or dry arguments cannot help

-> approach a bona fide spiritual master to receive the
+> has to approach a bona fide spiritual master to receive the

 > knowledge.
 Such a spiritual master should be accepted in